 - Don’t walk barefoot outside at night.

-Here are some facts about Australian spiders:
+Here are some facts about Australian spiders

-Types of Spiders in Australia
+Spiders in Sydney

 Did you know spiders have been ranked number 7 for diversity?
 There are hundreds of species of spiders, with Australia hosting 2,400 different species!
-Here are a few of the most dangerous species in Australia:

 The Sydney Funnel-Webs

-It’s probably the deadliest spider in the world (unless there’s a new discovery, of course) because of the venom inside its body.
-It produces a highly toxic venom which it injects using its large fangs.
+It's probably the deadliest spider in the world (unless there's a new discovery, of course) because of the venom inside its body.
+It produces a highly toxic venom that it injects using its large fangs.

 Luckily, funnel web spiders are mostly found in the forests of New South Wales.
 But they can also be found in urban areas, crawling into backyards to hide from humidity.
-Although their size is 1.5cm, their fangs are larger than a snake’s!
+Although their size is 1.5cm, their fangs are larger than a snake's!
 Sometimes they can be found lurking near swimming pools.
 Unfortunately, there are more than 40 types of funnel-web spiders.
 Luckily, anti-venom has been developed and has proven to be highly effective against these critters.
-They’re more active during in warmer months, mainly March and November.
+They're more active during warmer months, mainly March and November.

-Once victim, the victim will be in excruciating pain.
+The victim will be in excruciating pain.
 Depending on the severity of the bite, the pain can last for hours.
 Other than this, lethargy and nausea are common symptoms.

 Not as friendly as Mickey Mouse, mouse spiders are found near rivers and waterways.
-Unfortunately, their venom and bite is similar to funnel-web spiders.
+Unfortunately, their venom and bite are similar to funnel-web spiders.
 This can make them difficult to tell apart.
 Luckily, they are less aggressive than funnel-web spiders and are known to be lethargic.
 However, when provoked, they can prove to be a ferocious enemy.
-They are active during daytime, unlike other species of spiders.
+They are active during the daytime, unlike other species of spiders.

 Trap-door spiders are excellent at camouflaging, hence their name.
 This helps them lure in prey.
-They’re common in urban areas but depending, their bite can cause minor problems for humans.
-If the person is sensitive, their bite can lead to nausea, malaise and lethargy.
+They're common in urban areas but depending.
+Their bite can cause minor problems for humans.
+If the person is sensitive, their bite can lead to nausea, malaise, and lethargy.

 Symptoms of a venomous spider bite may include: